 The mandatory operations of capability set 1 allow a service consumer to access plans, or the status of plans, generated by a planning function.

-To retrieve a Plan, the consumer needs to have the identity of that Plan (key and optionally version).
+To retrieve a Plan, the consumer needs to have the identity of that Plan (key and optional version).
 A reference to the output Plan associated with a planning request may have been received through planning request service feedback.
 Otherwise, the consumer must use the getPlanSummaries operation to discover available plans.

 The getPlanSummaries operation returns PlanSummaries for the set of currently available plans that meet the specified filter criteria.
 These give the identity of the plans, the associated plan information (context and descriptive fields) and the current status of the Plan, but do not include the full content of the plans.